ga-curriculum/computer-science-linked-lists/lesson/README.md

 In our example, the `walker` variable conveys the idea that the variable “walks” through a list one node at a time.
 The `next` property points the `walker` variable to the `next` node in the list and continues to do so until we reach a node that doesn’t have a `next` property.
 That’s the end!

 But, that’s just how we make the code traverse the list.
 If we want to search for a specific value or access a specific point in the list, we could write a conditional inside the loop to read each node as we go.

+## The Importance of Next Pointers

+Ultimately, manipulating a linked list comes down to changing the pointer values of various nodes.
+If you’re inserting or removing nodes in a list, it’s critical to ensure that your `next` pointers never lose reference to the rest of the list.

+Inserting a new node at the end of a list is pretty straightforward.
+But placing one at the front or in the middle of a list can quickly get messy.
+If a `next` pointer is broken (that is, if it’s not pointing to the actual next value), the rest of the list will be impossible to reference.

+We won’t go into the complexities of how to reset your `next` properties here, but it’s an important concept to keep in mind when you start building and manipulating linked lists.

 ## Singly vs. Doubly Linked Lists